AH-Merii/PlayLebanon-Lotto-Data-Extractor/README.md

 Run the script to extract the data.

-2 Files will be created:
+3 Files will be created:
   The dataframe pickle file
   The numbers pickle file
+  The lotto_data.csv file

 The dataframe file contains a data frame that is formatted as follows: